pgRouting/pgrouting/doc/bellman_ford/pgr_bellmanFord.rst

     - When the start vertex and the end vertex are the same, there is no path.
 The agg_cost would be 0.

-    - When the start vertex and the end vertex are different, and there exists a path between them without having a ‘negative cycle’.
+    - When the start vertex and the end vertex are different, and there exists a path between them without having a *negative cycle*.
 The agg_cost would be some finite value denoting the shortest distance between them.
-    - When the start vertex and the end vertex are different, and there exists a path between them, but it contains a ‘negative cycle’.
+    - When the start vertex and the end vertex are different, and there exists a path between them, but it contains a *negative cycle*.
 In such case, agg_cost for those vertices keep on decreasing furthermore, Hence agg_cost can’t be defined for them.

     - When the start vertex and the end vertex are different, and there is no path.
 The agg_cost is :math:`\infty`.